 Yellow Velvet Ant (Dasymutilla spp.)

-Detailing the identifying qualities of the Yellow Velvet Ant, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Yellow Velvet Ant.

 Updated: 12/18/2015; Authored By Staff Writer; Content ©www.InsectIdentification.org